 It is produced by Michael Gentile at The Film and Jean Ozannat at Anomalie Films and is due to start shooting this April.

 Elle Driver will continue sales on a trio of AFM 2020-launched titles currently in post-production.

-They include François Descraques’s ecological disaster sci-fi drama The Visitor From The Future, produced by Robin Boespflug-Vonier and Stéphane Parthenay Djam at Pyramide Production; The Companion, starring Najaa Bensaid opposite Agnes Jaoui and Pio Marmai as a troubled young woman who finds direction in an apprenticeship scheme and produced by Romain Brémond and Daniel Preljocaj at Soyouz Films, and home-invasion thriller See For Me stars Skyler Davenport as a woman whose only means of survival is a new iPhone app.
+They include François Descraques’s ecological disaster sci-fi drama The Visitor From The Future, produced by Robin Boespflug-Vonier and Stéphane Parthenay Djam at Pyramide Production; The Companion, starring Najaa Bensaid opposite Agnes Jaoui and Pio Marmai as a troubled young woman who finds direction in an apprenticeship scheme and produced by Romain Brémond and Daniel Preljocaj at Soyouz Films, and home-invasion thriller See For Me stars Skyler Davenport as a woman whose only means of survival is a smartphone app.
 It is produced by Matt Code and Kristy Neville at Toronto-based Wildling Pictures.